shalu143/LangBOT--Databricks_LLM_CUP/README.md

 * RAG: The translated prompt is converted to embeddings using Instructor-xl embeddings and searched in the created vector database(chroma) from the local language personalised data.
 * The Prompt with the context (most similar embeddings from the semantic search) is passed to the LLM for the result
 * Translation: Translation of result in the local language

+## Built-with
+We have used:
+* Gradioio is used to build the front-end of the app.
+* We have used LLAMA-2 70b chat as the chosen Large Language Model.
+MosaicML inferencing was used to get the chat completion output from the prompt.
+* Embeddings were done using Instructor-xl model
+* The Embeddings were stored in the ChromaDb vector database.
+* Langchain and MLflow were used for the framework and pipeline of  the app.